Famous Bis: Marie Laurencin

 Donate

-Painter, printmaker, and a seminal figure in the Section D'Or — the artistic society that spawned Cubism — Marie Laurencin was a Modernist with a difference.
-Adding what many consider to be a uniquely queer, feminine aesthetic to the Cubist style and openly having relationships with men and women alike, Laurencin lived her truth fearlessly, paving the way for women artists and proud queer femmes to come.
+Painter, printmaker, and seminal figure in the Section d'Or — the artistic society that spawned Cubism — Marie Laurencin was a Modernist with a difference.
+By adding a uniquely queer, feminine aesthetic to the Cubist style, while openly pursuing relationships with men and women alike, the fearless Laurencin was a trailblazer for women artists and proud queer femmes of every profession.

-The illegitimate child of a working-class woman who was believed to be of Creole heritage, Laurencin began her artistic career by training as a porcelain painter in the Sevrés factory.
-Discovering she possessed a true talent for painting, she was able to move back to Paris in order to access formal teaching at the Académie Humbert.
-It was there that she was introduced to Picasso and other members of the Section D'Or and what would later become the Cubist movement.
-Though the Parisian art world was very much a boys club, Laurencin was talented and persistent enough that she successfully managed to exhibit at both the Salon des Indépendants and the Salone des Automne — annual exhibitions that shaped European art in the early decades of the twentieth century.
+Laurencin grew up in Paris as the illegitimate daughter of a working-class woman who was probably of Creole heritage.
+She began her artistic career by training as a porcelain painter at the Sèvres factory, where she first discovered her gift for visual art.
+She then returned to Paris to study fine arts at the Académie Humbert, where she met Picasso and other members of the Section d’Or and what would later become the cubist movement.
+Though the Parisian art world was very much a boys’ club, Laurencin was talented and persistent enough to persuade the curators to show her work at both the Salon des Indépendants and the Salon d'Automne: annual exhibitions that shaped European art in the early decades of the twentieth century.

 An oil on canvas portrait of two young women.
 The muted colors and stylized poses make them appear dream-like and elegant.